andry-tino/book-programming-science/src/README.md

 # Cellular Automata - Latex
-This holds the publication material for the section on Cellular Automata.
+This holds the publication material.